revanthyarabarla/HOSPITAL-MANAGEMENT-SYSTEM/README.md

 ### 4. Electronic Health Records (EHR)

-Digitize health records, ensuring secure and easily accessible information for authorized personnel.
+Digitize hospital management records, ensuring secure and easily accessible information for authorized personnel.
 Implement features such as real-time updates, document attachments, and user-friendly interfaces to streamline the creation, management, and retrieval of electronic health records.

 ### 5. Inventory Management